-When you buy bags of kettle chips at the store, they have been made in the same way as you can make them at home, just in much larger batches.
+When you buy bags at the store, they have been made in the same way as you can make them at home, just in much larger batches.
 It all has to do with the control of the oil temperature.

 First, you’ll need some potatoes.
 You’ll need a simple russet or Yukon gold.